Dailies & Weeklies Introduction

 • Super Disc Gun is added to the cursed weapon drop pool starting from 4-1.

-• Cursed chests give +2 difficulty, which effects things until the weapon pool is filled out.
+• Cursed chests give +2 difficulty, which affects things until the weapon pool is filled out.

-• Some chests will match each other within the same version, which includes vanilla runs.
+• Some secret area chests will give the same weapon drop from a main area if not picked up, also affects vanilla runs.
 Be aware that difficulty and cursed chests can change what is found.

 • IDPD HQ is also version dependent, unknown if entering from different areas yields different results.
 Needs further testing.